Blushtones/testing/README.md

 If you are working a different site to one of the existing branches you almost certainly want to create a new branch

-## Another docker container on the same machine

-### Choose and set up docker-compose
-You will use `docker-compose.testing.yml` **BUT** you might need to change the network.

-**NB** This is setup to use the arbitarily chosen `devnet` network.
-You may need to change this to match the network of the containers that your site is running in. (e.g. docker-compose_default)

-### Set up the routes to the site
-You use `create_hosts.sh` to make help connect the site to be tested to the tests themselves.
-You're make a local hosts file to direct the traffic.

-**Either** run the `create_hosts.sh` script **OR** create a hosts file manually.

-#### EITHER run the script:

-    ./create_hosts.sh

-#### OR create a hosts file manually:
-1. Find the ip address of the drupal container running the website (we assume it is called 'drupal'):

-        docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' drupal

-2. Amend/ Create the hosts file as follows and save to the testing root directory (**NB** ip and url need to be tab separated)

-       127.0.0.1  localhost
-       < above ip address > < url >

-### Check behat is configured
+## Configuration

+### .env
+Create a .env file and populate it with the path to you Jekyll files

+    cp example.env .env
+    nano .env

+### behat.yml

 You may need to edit `behat.yml`.
 This contains the URL of the site you are testing.

-## A site on a remote server

-You can test a site that is live in the wild

-### Use the correct docker-compose file

-You will use `docker-compose.live.testing.yml`

-No other changes are needed here.

-You will NOT use `create_hosts.sh`

-### Configure behat.yml

-You may need to edit `behat.yml` to set the remote URL you are targetting.

-**NB** the main branch of this repo tests on http which may not work on a live site.
+**NB** You only need to update the default -> Extensions -> base_url setting. (i.e. don't alter the local .. base_url setting)

+**NB** The http or https protocol must be in the URL

 ## Start the testing stack:

-    docker-compose -f ./<docker-compose file> up -d
+    docker-compose up -d

-You are now ready to run the tests
+You are now ready to run the tests.

+We have created a network for the 3 containers (behat, selenium, jekyll), and assigned IP Addresses to each so that the local testing can find the Jekyll site.

 ##  Run the tests

+By default the tests will run against a site live on the web as configured in `behat.yml`.

+To run against a local development site use the `profile` flag:

+    --profile=local

 ### Optional: Set up a bash alias